Chichester: World War II to present

-A new West Sussex county library was built in Tower Street in 1967, designed by county architect FR Steele.
+A new West Sussex county library was built in Tower Street in 1967, designed by county architect F. R. Steele.
 This was listed at Grade II in 2015.
 In December 1993 and January 1994, Chichester was affected by the 1993–94 West Sussex floods.

 On 21 November 2017, the Chichester District Council adopted a 'Southern Gateway' plan to redevelop an area from the law courts to the canal basin, including the two railway level crossings.